Which light angle do you need?

 Most common light angles for every room:

-100+ degrees: Used in rooms that often require mood lighting or is used as extra lighting such as with a separate lamp.
+Used in rooms that often require mood lighting or are used as extra lighting such as with a separate lamp.
 This is also the most normal angle for lamps under, for example, kitchen cupboards.

 Of course, it depends on how many spots you need to create the desired amount of light per room.
 For example, in a kitchen, you need more practical light than in the living room.
 Moreover, such questions are always answered very subjectively.
 What one person thinks is beautiful, someone else can really find terrible and vice versa.